 On January 10, 2019, the Company acquired Value Holding, Inc., the parent company of ValuePenguin Inc. ("ValuePenguin"), a personal finance website that offers consumers objective analysis on a variety of financial topics from insurance to credit cards.
 The Company made an upfront cash payment of \$106.1 million at the closing of the transaction, funded through \$90.0 million drawn on the Company's Revolving Credit Facility and the balance using cash on hand.
-The Company has estimated a preliminary purchase price of \$106.2 million, comprised of the upfront cash payment of \$106.1 million and an estimated \$0.1 million post-closing adjustment to working capital.
+The purchase price of \$106.2 million is comprised of the upfront cash payment of \$106.1 million and a \$0.1 million post-closing payment for working capital settlement.